moorepants/DynamicistToolKit/docs/walk.rst

 The HBM software only handles zero values for marker coordinates.
 If markers are zero, then HBM ignores them and tries to compute the inverse dynamics with a reduced set of markers.
-So if you playback recordings which have missing markers stored as constant values, you will likely get incorrect inverse dynamics.
+So if you playback recordings which have missing markers stored as constant values in D-Flow, you will likely get incorrect inverse dynamics.

 Other
 ~~~~~